pottekkat/personal-website/content/posts/hands-on-set-up-ingress-on-kubernetes-with-apache-apisix-ingress-controller.md

 ## Configuring APISIX Ingress

-Once you have verified that the APISIX proxy and Ingress controller is running, you can create [Routes](https://apisix.apache.org/docs/apisix/terminology/route/) to expose the deployed application to external traffic.
+Once you have verified that the APISIX gateway and Ingress controller is running, you can create [Routes](https://apisix.apache.org/docs/apisix/terminology/route/) to expose the deployed application to external traffic.

 This will route traffic between the two application versions based on the client request: